If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 It’s a good idea to examine your testicles when you’re in the bath or shower.
 Support your scrotum in the palm of your hand, and become familiar with the size and weight of each testicle.
 Examine each testicle by rolling it between your fingers and thumb.
 Your testicles should feel smooth, so gently feel for lumps, swellings, or changes in firmness.
 Check for lumps on the surface or within the body of each testicle.

 If you notice a lump, or something doesn’t feel quite right, or you get sharp pains or a dull ache in your testicles, it’s important to see a doctor or nurse.
 Other reasons to go to the doctor are if you get a sensation of heaviness in your scrotum, or a dull ache in your lower abdomen or groin.

 There are a number of things that can cause lumps, swelling or pain in the testicles such as some STIs, fluid or cysts but the main reason you are encouraged to check your testicles is because of testicular cancer.
-While testicular cancer is rare (around 2,200 men are diagnosed each year in the UK) it is commonest in younger men, which is why checking your balls is a great habit to get into.
+While testicular cancer is rare (around 2,200 men/people with penises are diagnosed each year in the UK) it is most common in younger men/people with penises, which is why checking your testicles is a great habit to get into.

 100% FREE & CONFIDENTIAL